-The Chancellery/COO's Office and the Campus Reopening Committee will monitor a range of internal and external criteria when assessing whether a ramp down or closure of Hostos Community College campus is required.
+The Chancellery/COO's Office and the Campus Reopening Committees will monitor a range of internal and external criteria when assessing whether a ramp down or closure of the Hostos campus is required.

 In addition to the below, the College will incorporate any guidance on relevant re-closure criteria provided by New York State in its reopening guidance for higher education institutions.